probmods/probmods2/solutions/lot-learning.md

 ---
 layout: exercise
-title: Learning as conditional inference - solutions
+title: Learning with a language of thought - solutions
 ---

 ## Exercise 1: Inferring Functions